top of page

 Try these food trends this year that can help you build a positive and beneficial relationship with food!

-As we jump into the new year, you may see ads and offers targeting health-conscious individuals with the latest extreme, short-term diet to try, weight loss program to join, or a magical supplement to purchase.
-These offerings can lead you to false promises and unattainable results.
-Instead of jumping onto limiting food trends like the latest detox juice, counting point/calories, rejecting carbs, or drinking magical chlorophyll water, try food trends that will help you build a better relationship with food and positive eating behaviors in the new year.
+As we welcome the new year, you might notice ads and offers aimed at health-conscious individuals, promoting the latest extreme, short-term diets, weight loss programs, or magical supplements.
+These can often lead to false promises and unattainable results.
+Instead of jumping onto these limiting food trends like detox juices, counting points/calories, rejecting carbs, or drinking magical chlorophyll water, consider trends that will help you build a better relationship with food and foster positive eating behaviors.

-Check out these positive food trends to try in 2022!
+Check out these positive food trends to try in the new year that promote well-being and sustainability.!

 Bring on the balance

-Let's leave a restrictive eating mindset behind and welcome an abundant and balanced eating mindset this year!
-Rather than focusing on what foods to limit or avoid to achieve your health goals, focus on learning about what you can include in your diet from different food groups that will help you feel the best.
-This way, you will find a way to eat that is nourishing, enjoyable, and sustainable!
+This year, let's leave behind restrictive eating and embrace an abundant and balanced mindset.
+Instead of concentrating on what foods to limit or avoid, focus on learning about the diverse options you can include from different food groups to help you feel your best.
+By doing so, you'll discover a way of eating that is nourishing, enjoyable, and sustainable.

 Try out new cultural foods

-For example, after coming across an African dish called Egusi soup with fufu, I learned how this dish is traditionally eaten by hand which is similar to eating practices in my South Asian culture.
-Trying out this new dish gave me an opportunity to taste new ingredients and connect with another culture.
+For instance, after discovering an African dish called Egusi soup with fufu, I learned it’s traditionally eaten by hand, similar to eating practices in my South Asian culture.
+Trying this dish allowed me to taste new ingredients and connect with another culture.

 Low-waste food practices

-• Do you have leafy greens that are starting to wilt?
-Toss them into omelette, casseroles, smoothies, or stir fry's.
+• Revive Wilted Greens: Have leafy greens that are starting to wilt?
+Toss them into omelets, casseroles, smoothies, or stir-fries.

-• After washing and peeling any root vegetable like potatoes or carrots, you can roast the peels with olive oil and seasoning for a crunchy garnish to sprinkle over salads, curries, and soups.
+• Use Vegetable Peels: After washing and peeling root vegetables like potatoes or carrots, roast the peels with olive oil and seasoning for a crunchy garnish to sprinkle over salads, curries, and soups.

-• Organize your groceries with the first in, first out method.
+• First In, First Out: Organize your groceries with the first in, first out method.
 This way, you can keep items that will expire first at eye level.

-• Make weekly " clean out the fridge meals".
-At the end of the week, it can be a great idea to clean, organize, and get a fridge inventory.
-Maybe you'll find some leftover chicken, some cheese, and a half bag of baby carrots.
-You can then update your grocery list and use up leftovers in meals like soups, casseroles, stir fry's, or breakfast egg frittatas.
+• Weekly Fridge Clean-Out: At the end of the week, clean, organize, and take inventory of your fridge.
+You might find some leftover chicken, cheese, and a half bag of baby carrots.
+Use up these leftovers in meals like soups, casseroles, stir-fries, or breakfast egg frittatas.
+Implementing these tips can make a big difference in reducing food waste and enhancing your meal prep efficiency.

 Hungry for more information ?
 Check out my previous posts below!